 You want a nice, fruity, deep green kind of olive oil for this dish.
 This being a Sicilian dish, olive oil from Sicily would be perfect, of course, but they make similar olive oil in Puglia and that would certainly do quite fine, as would any similar olive oil from elsewhere.

-The traditional recipe for this dish using a mortar and pestle produces a rather different result—which is why many traditionally minded recipes will warn you never, even to use a blender or food processor to make pesto alla trapenese.
+The traditional recipe for pesto alla trapanese using a mortar and pestle produces a rather different result—which is why many traditionally minded recipes will warn you never, even to use a blender or food processor to make pesto alla trapenese.
 You grind up the garlic with a bit of salt, then the almonds, then the basil, just as you would a traditional pesto alla genovese.
 The tomatoes is not ground up with the rest, but chopped into little cubes and mixed with the pesto.
 The texture is, of course, quite different: he tomato retains more of its original character and the pesto has considerably more chunkiness to it.
 And it looks quite different on the plate, with contrasting red and green bits.
 Nothing prevents you, of course, from mixing modern and traditional methods by making your pesto with a food processor but folding in hand-chopped tomato to it at the end.